-- 1. be a United States or Canadian citizen and - 2. declare a four-year major
+- be a United States or Canadian citizen or a U.S. permanent resident card holder and - 2. declare a four-year major awarded, the Scholarship Committee will officially notify each recipient in writing.
+All scholarship applications will be acknowledged within 30 days.

 All scholarship applications for the fall semester must be submitted by June 15; applications for the spring semester by December 1.
 Scholarships will be granted on the basis of students' qualifications.
-When scholarships are awarded, the Scholarship Committee will officially notify each recipient in writing.
-All scholarship applications will be acknowledged within 30 days.
+When scholarships are